 If you’re hoping for a particular item or package, you can submit your booking request for free through our website and we’ll check availability for you with no commitment.

 Your hen party packing list won’t have to change too much with COVID-19 in mind.
 However, we do recommend you add these essentials to the list:

 - Moisturiser (to survive all the hand sanitiser)

 - Face masks

-For some extra special touches, check out our hen party survival kit list.
+For some extra special touches and essentials to survive the hangover, check out our hen party survival kit list.